JL-commits-web/Appdev-Presentation-ITNT3302/README.md

-# ASTConnect A Mobile Application for the Library and Learning Resources of Alangilan Senior High
+# ASTConnect: A Mobile Application for the Library and Learning Resources of Alangilan Senior High
 ASTConnect is an mobile application that aims to serve Alangilan Senior High School Students by providing an application that would provide timely updates to school information as well as modules.